r4victor/tenthousandmeters/content/blog/python_bts_01.md

 4. Frame: element of call stack; provides a state to execute a code object.
 5. Evaluation loop: executes a code object, which tells what a code block does and contains bytecode and names of variables.

 The layers are represented by the corresponding data structures, which we've already seen.
-In some cases they are not equivalent, tough.
+In some cases they are not equivalent, though.
 For example, the mechanism of memory allocation is implemented using global variables.
 It's not a part of the runtime state but certainly a part of CPython runtime layer.

 ### Conclusion